semoglou/Data-Analysis-Projetcs/README.md

 ### Projects:

 1. **Least Squares Illumination Problem**
+   - Explore the efficient solutions to the least squares illumination problem.

 2. **SVD Classification of Handwritten Digits**
+   - Implement Singular Value Decomposition (SVD) for the classification of handwritten digits, leveraging numerical linear algebra for enhanced accuracy.

 3. **PageRank in Stanford Web Pages**
+   - Investigate the application of the PageRank algorithm to analyze and rank web pages within the Stanford University dataset.
+   - Explore strategies for improving a website's ranking.

 Each folder contains an IPython notebook (`*.ipynb`) with the code implementation, an assignment document and an associated data file.